 When you configure a Cloud SQL instance to use private IP for the first time on a specific network, you follow this general process to set up private services access for that network.
 The Cloud SQL instance creation process in the Google Cloud Platform Console guides you through the steps.

 Select the VPC network where the resources you want to connect from are located.

 If private services access has not yet been established for your VPC network and the Cloud SQL service, you must enable it.
 This requires an allocated IP address range from your network.

 If you have previously allocated an IP range to use, select it and proceed.

-If you want to allow Cloud SQL to automatically allocate a range for you, select that option and proceed.
+If you want Cloud SQL to automatically allocate a range for you, select that option and proceed.